WpThemeDev/xidipity/readme.md

 9. Configure other WordPress options as desired
 10. Create Something Great :)

-<span style="color:grey">*Although the block editor can be used with Xidipity, doing so eliminates many of the features.*</span>
+<h6>Although the block editor can be used with Xidipity, doing so eliminates many of the features.</h6>

 <!-- Copyright -->
 ## Copyright